 Ringtail possum is another common native Australian marsupial that can be spotted in Sydney.
 Smaller than its Brushtail cousin, the Ringtail possum also feeds on leaves, flowers and fruit of native and introduced trees.

 This species is known for building large ball-shaped nests, called a drey.
 Each possum will build more than one drey within its home range.
 If one nest gets destroyed the possum moves to a different one.

 The Ringtail possum is common in suburbia, but the best place within the city to look for it after dark is Centennial Park.

 Eastern Pygmy Possum

-On the opposite end of the size scale, the adorable Eastern pygmy possum is all of 7 centimetres long.
+On the opposite end of the size scale, the adorable Eastern pygmy possum, one of the cutest Sydney animals, is all of 7 centimetres long.
 It feeds mainly on nectar but will also consume fruit and insects.
 It is an excellent climber and moves quickly and erratically while feeding on Banksia bushes.